General questions emergency shelter

 A board agreement agreed to allow 630 residents to live in the emergency shelter.
 The group of residents will consist of:

-• at least half status holders
+- at least half status holders

-There are no unaccompanied minor asylum seekers living there.
+No unaccompanied minor asylum seekers live there.

 Is there enough money for this shelter?